bec-archer/SR80-Manuals/user-manual.md

 Photos upload automatically when you submit.
 Oil samples (with any attached photos) show up in the Test & Sample History card on the item detail (see below).
 You can record multiple oil samples on the same item if needed.

-### Previous Round Checklists

-When an item fails a test and goes back for another repair round, the previous round's checklist doesn't disappear — it's preserved in the history card below the current repair checklist.

-You'll see a section labeled **"Round 1 Checklist"** (or whichever round) with a comma-separated list of everything that was checked off during that round.
-If there have been multiple failed rounds, each one gets its own labeled list.

-This way the tech on Round 2 can see exactly what was done in Round 1 without having to ask anyone.

-### Test & Sample History
+### Repair History

-Below the repair checklist on the item detail, there's a **Test & Sample History** card that shows a chronological timeline of all test attempts and oil samples for the item.
-Each entry shows:
+Below the Notes card on the item detail, there's a **Repair History** card — a chronological timeline of everything that's happened to the item, in order.
+This is the same timeline Maria sees on the Front Counter, so both sides of the shop are always looking at the same story.

+The timeline includes:

+- **Tech assignment** — who grabbed it and when
+- **Repair rounds** — each round's completed checklist items (Wiper, Seal, etc.).
+If the item failed a test and went back for another round, you'll see "Round 1: ..." and "Round 2: ..." entries separately, so the history of what was done in each round is always clear
-- **Test results** — PASSED or FAILED with the round number, who tested it, and when
+- **Test results** — PASSED or FAILED with who tested it and when
-- **Oil samples** — Clean or Dirty, who performed it, when, any notes, and photo thumbnails if photos were attached
+- **Oil samples** — Clean or Dirty, who performed it, when, and any notes

-This card only appears once there's at least one test or oil sample recorded.
+- **Cost** — total price with parts/labor/tax breakdown if applicable, plus manager approval status

+This card only appears when there's something to show — brand-new items that haven't been touched yet won't have it.

+On the old system, Tony had to flip through paper to see what was done in a previous round.
+Now it's right there on the screen.

 ### Entering Cost